 HMS St Albans

 HMS St Albans is a Type 23 frigate of the Royal Navy, the sixteenth and final ship in the ‘Duke’ class of frigates.
 We have had an active affiliation with the Ship since 2011.
-She is currently undergoing a refit which is expected to be completed in 2023.
-With no assigned Royal Navy crew our affiliation is currently paused.
+She is currently undergoing an extensive refit so our affiliation is currently paused.
 Find out more about our relationship with HMS St Albans.